Web Services Interview Questions

 6) What is SOAP?

-SOAP stands for Simple Object Access Protocol.
-It is a XML-based protocol for accessing web services.
-More details...
+The SOAP stands for Simple Object Access Protocol.
+It is an XML-based protocol for accessing web services.
+It is platform independent and language independent.
+By using SOAP, you can interact with other programming language applications.
+More details..

 7) What are the advantages of SOAP web services?